 One major downside of social media marketing is that the viral word of mouth can go both ways.
 There’s positive and negative feedback.
 Oftentimes, one overlooked customer complaint can spark a PR crisis and ruin a company’s image.

 There are also online trolls and spammers who litter social media with comments you need to monitor and manage.
-Companies active on social need a reliable social media moderation assistant and a protective shield – both of these are provided by NapoleonCat’s Automoderation feature.
+Companies active on social need a reliable social media moderation assistant and a protective shield – both of these are provided by NapoleonCat’s social media automation.

 How automated moderation works

 Automated moderation tools address the growing popularity of social customer service and the challenges that come with it.
 More and more businesses use AI tools, like chatbots, for social media moderation.
 Automoderation works a lot like a chatbot, but it surely isn’t one – it’s a whole lot more.
 Bots don’t have the best reputation, as they’re often associated with inaccurate responses, spam, and complicated setup.
 Automoderation would be better defined as a moderation team’s assistant.

 You can configure NapoleonCat’s Automoderation to set off specific automatic reactions to predefined keywords and phrases (triggers).
 We call each instant a “rule”, and you can create as many rules as you want.